markbuckle/rag-app-backend/README.md

 # AI PDF(podcast) Chatbot

-*** **Note** that this repo was copied and pasted from my AiAppDeploy repo.
-All of the commits to develop the original app is in the AiAppDeploy repo.
-The purpose of the ai-pdf-chatbot repo is to reduce latency of the Lambda function, API call, and model request.

 ## RAG Apps

 Large Language Models (LLM)s are models for general-purpose language understanding and generation.
 The problem with LLMs is that they lack information about your specific use case / users.
 This is where Retrieval Augmented Generation (RAG) comes into play.